 - Whether one spouse stayed home during the marriage to take care of the children

 - The physical and mental health of each spouse

 Need a Lawyer for Your Divorce Case in New York?

-At Samuelson Hause & Samuelson, LLP, an experienced Long Island divorce lawyer can provide you with dedicated legal counsel to ensure you are not receiving or paying an unreasonable amount in maintenance.
+At Samuelson Hause PLLC, an experienced Long Island divorce lawyer can provide you with dedicated legal counsel to ensure you are not receiving or paying an unreasonable amount in maintenance.
 We have extensive experience in this area of divorce law and are committed to using our resources and legal knowledge to help our clients resolve their spousal support cases to provide them with financial security.